Securing Multi-Agent AI with Entra ID On-Behalf-Of: Per-User RBAC in LangGraph.

 The user_access_token flows from Chainlit’s OAuth callback → session config → LangGraph config → agent creation, ensuring every Genie query runs with the authenticated user’s permissions.

-Human-in-the-Loop for Destructive SQL Operations
+Human-in-the-Loop Approval for Destructive Operations.

 Entra ID App Registration Requirements